buildit/bookit-infrastructure/README.md

 For using this repo you'll need:

 * AWS CLI (v1.11.57 minimum), and credentials working: `brew install awscli && aws configure`.

+### Setting up your `.make` file
+This rig flavor uses `make` (yes, you read that right) to automate the creation of riglets.
+Thus, it is _super-important_ to get your `.make` file set up properly.
+You can either do this via an automated setup, or by doing some file manipulation.

+#### Automated setup (recommended for first-timers)
 * Setup minimal `.make` for local settings interactively through `make .make` (recommended!).
 * Confirm everything is valid with `make check-env`!
+* There are extra notification parameters you might want to set after the fact:  EMAIL_ADDRESS and SLACK_WEBHOOK.

 ---
 #### `.make` file Expert mode